darinz/PSL/12_classification_trees/README.md

 - **Regularization**: Early stopping often necessary
 - **Weak Classifiers**: Can use classifiers worse than random guessing

-> **Note:** Where images previously contained mathematical expressions or text, these have been transcribed into markdown with LaTeX for clarity and accessibility.
-Visuals are now referenced in context to support the expanded explanations.

 ## Related Sections
 - **Week 4**: Regression Trees and Ensemble Methods
 - **Week 10**: Logistic Regression